Please Note: The sign in and registration link opposite is for existing members only, for membership enquiries please use the 'Contact us' page

 Welcome to our club website, we are a small to medium sized multi-discipline club based in the west of Scotland

-The club is Home Office Approved and is affiliated to the NRA.
-We shoot - Full Bore , Small Bore, Breech loading Black powder, Muzzle Loading Rifle & Pistol and also Clay Target at various outdoor locations within the West of Scotland area; We also now have regular Club meetings at an excellent & comfortable indoor facility where we can practice for precision small-bore or gallery rifle competition.
+The club is Home/Scottish Office Approved and is affiliated to the National Rifle Association we are also affiliated to the Scottish Clay Target Association.
+We shoot - Full Bore , Small Bore, Breech loading Black powder, Muzzle Loading Rifle & Pistol and also Clay Target at various outdoor locations throughout Scotland plus we have regular Club meetings at an excellent & comfortable indoor facility where we can practice for precision small-bore or gallery rifle competition.

-Within our ranks there are members whose main interests lie in the Historic classics, others may prefer Open class, traditional Target rifle, Sporting rifle, Clay target or any combination that falls inside the wide range of shooting opportunities we can offer.
+Within our ranks there are members from all walks of life whose interests vary from the Historic classics, through Open class, traditional Target rifle, Sporting rifle, Small-Bore, Gallery Rifle, Clay target or any combination that falls inside the wide range of shooting opportunities we can offer and as a member you would of course be eligible to enter and compete for honours or for fun in our club competitions.

 If you are looking to join a shooting club to hone existing skills or as a step to competition level or possibly even just as a relaxation hobby why not try us, we have a range of expertise and can offer advice and coaching on a variety of subjects from the basic dynamics of the sport through reloading to internal and external ballistics.